cujojs/when/docs/api.md

 Handled previous rejection [1] Error: this rejection will be handled later
 ```

 In this case, the rejection was handled later.
-The second message includes the id and the original message to correlate with the original error.
+As mentioned above, the second message includes the id and the original message to correlate with the original error.

 ## promise.then vs. promise.done